 Frontierland has the least amount of rides for toddlers.
 For that reason we totally skipped over it on our first trip due to time constraints.
 Here are some toddler friendly rides in Magic Kingdom’s Frontierland:

 - Walt Disney World Railroad: Board the train in Frontierland for a ride around Magic Kingdom.
-(Note: The Walt Disney World Railroad is currently closed for refurbishments, likely for the duration of 2020.)

 - Country Bear Jamboree: A long running show that’s great for kids of all ages.